mjpr263/cookiebot/readme.rst

 2. Add your cookiebot domaingroup-id / CBID (Format: 00000000-0000-0000-0000-000000000000) in the constants-editor or use ``plugin.tx_cookiebot_cookiebot.settings.apikey`` in the constants.
 3. After that your cookie consent banner will show up as configured in your cookiebot.com-settings.
 4. Add the plugin ``Cookiebot`` as an content-element on the specific page and at the exact position where you would like the cookie declaration to appear.
+5. (optional) Select cookie blockingmode (automatic cookie blocking or manual cookie blocking) in the constants-editor or use ``plugin.tx_cookiebot_cookiebot.settings.blockingmode`` in the constants.
+Default-Setting: Automatic cookie blocking.
+Please note the instructions for manual cookie blocking on https://www.cookiebot.com/en/manual-implementation/

 3. TYPO3-Version support
 ========================